Kait0u/Kait0u/README.md

 👋 Hi, I’m @Kait0u!
 Or as they call me in the real world - Jakub Jaworski.

 I am just your friendly neighborhood Computer Science undergraduate.
+My specialization at the academy is Software Engineering, but I also take interest in Data Science and Machine Learning.

 This place is going to serve as my portfolio for bigger and smaller projects!
 I always try to learn new things, so if you have something to say about anything that I will post here, feel free to speak your mind!
 I will more than appreciate it!